Tonyslogic/tout-compare/README.md

 ![Day profile edit](./docs/RateDateProfile.png)

+Creating rates is tedious.
+It is recommended to save a backup of the 'rates.json' from the configuration folder to a safe place.
+As with the load profile using it later is as simple as copying it into the new configuration folder.
+Alternatively, you can add the content of a rates.json using the import button.

 Once saved, the simulation option is available.
 Before going there you can also add some default PV generation.
 To do this, use the 'Solar data' button.
 Right now there are two options.
 Loading the default will load the same solar data that is in the demo data.
 It automatically aligns day by day with the load profile data.